strandbygaard/phpbb-saml2/README.md

 </VirtualHost>
 ```

-The [SimpleSamlPhP](http://www.simplesamlphp.org) authsources.php can for instance be configured like below for testing:
+The [SimpleSamlPhP](http://www.simplesamlphp.org) IDP authsources.php can for instance be configured like below for testing:

 ```
     'example-userpass' => array(